migueldemoura/migueldemoura.com/_posts/2018-07-14-harder-to-report-than-to-find-security-vulnerabilities-portuguese-government.md

 All my attempts to get the vulnerabilities fixed have failed, and I've exhausted my options.
 Since the authentication mechanism through which the worst vulnerability could be exploited is currently broken, I have decided to release this information.

 Unlike a common industry practice of waiting just a few months before doing a full disclosure, I gave it 1 year.
 In retrospective, perhaps that was a naive decision, but I felt I'd be doing a disservice to the same people I wanted to help if I published it.

-### Technical Details

-The second part of this disclosure will detail every flaw.
-I'll update this one with a link once it's published.

-**Maybe there will be no need for another *Maybe*...**

 ### Timeline